 And if you remember me mentioning the spider that we ‘invested” in last year?
 That jumping spider was by far, the piece de resistance.
-We got the Black Jumping Spider – Animated Decoration at Spirit Halloween(use code: 20FORU2015 for 20% off), hid him in the back corner of the bathroom behind spider webs.
+We got the Black Jumping Spider – Animated Decoration at Spirit Halloween, hid him in the back corner of the bathroom behind spider webs, and waited.

 When everyone was focused on the creepy hanging body, they didn’t notice the cord from the giant spider leading to a step mat (which we paid extra for) hidden under a bathroom rug we found at the Dollar Store.
 When the spider jumped and screamed, everyone was horrified.
 I was thrilled to pieces.
 Screams were frequent and hilarious at our party.